top of page

 • The use of a formula to determine compensation

-In going forward with a S-Corp election, it is important to review all the information carefully and create a well reasoned salary.
-It is a serious decision and should not be made without seeking the advice of legal counsel and an accountant.
+In going forward with a S-Corp election, it is important to review all the information carefully and create a well-reasoned salary.
+Taking the S-Corp Election is serious decision and should not be made without seeking the advice of legal counsel and an accountant.
+If you have any questions, please do not hesitate to contact me.

 The information provided on my blog is not legal advice and should not be relied on as legal advice.
 Anyone reviewing this post should use it as only a first step in understanding how the S-Corp election works.
 LLC members should consult with a lawyer before making any decisions.